arks-org/arks.github.io/content/_pages/community-groups.md

 ## Advisory Group

-The Advisory Group (AG) will provide a means for transitioning the ARK infrastructure (specification, NAAN registry, resolver) from the California Digital Library (CDL) to a community supported and managed activity.
+The ARKA Advisory Group (AG) will provide a means for transitioning the ARK infrastructure (specification, NAAN registry, resolver) from the California Digital Library (CDL) to a community supported and managed activity.
 Planning is underway for an initial meeting of the group to review the goals, proposed timetable and roles drafted so far, as well as to launch